dretax/SquadRconTool/README.md

 # SquadRconTool
-This application was mainly created for the EquinoxGamers.com community.
+This application was mainly created for the EquinoxGamers.com community with plans to target the .NET platform.
+No I do not plan to make web based applications even though It would be easier.

 # Server Structure
 The server is planned to be built as an "interface" between an actual server, and the connected clients.
 Free software.
 Target build on .NET Core for cross-platform.